ibm-cloud-docs/power-iaas/network-architecture.md

 2. Involves no additional transit gateway charges.
 For such connection the following conditions should be satisfied:
     - The workspace and the classic infrastructure should be in the same region.
     - The workspace should be connected to a transit gateway.

+For more information on transit gateway pricing, see: [Pricing for Power Edge Router](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-power-edge-router).

 ![Connecting PER workspace with classic with custom IP](./images/1_PER_classic.svg "Connecting PER workspace with classic infrastructure with/without custom IP"){: caption="Figure 10.
 Connecting PER workspace with classic" caption-side="bottom"}